The Good Lie

-The Good Lie is a 2014 American drama film written by Margaret Nagle and directed by Philippe Falardeau.
-The film stars Reese Witherspoon in the lead role, Arnold Oceng, Ger Duany, Emmanuel Jal, and Corey Stoll.
+The Good Lie is a 2014 drama film written by Margaret Nagle and directed by Philippe Falardeau.
+The film stars Reese Witherspoon in the lead role, alongside Arnold Oceng, Ger Duany, Emmanuel Jal, and Corey Stoll.

 The Good Lie was screened in the Special Presentations section of the 2014 Toronto International Film Festival before being released on October 3, 2014.
 Another major screening was held by the Greenwich International Film Festival on October 22, 2014, for the benefit of the U.S. Fund for UNICEF.